Humans Subjects Research - Institutional Review Board (IRB)

 To troubleshoot problems that may place subjects at risk of harm or to report a research-related

-injury, please send an email to the IRB coordinator as soon as possible, within five business days at the latest, describing the problem
+injury, please send an email to the Human Protections Analyst as soon as possible, within five business days at the latest, describing the problem

 or injury in detail.

 SJSU Researchers with External Approval

 The Office of Research accepts approvals from outside IRBs with federal wide assurance (FWA).
 As an SJSU investigator, your name and role must be outlined in the IRB protocol of the reviewing institution.
 You may register your research with our office instead of submitting a protocol for review.
 The SJSU IRB Registration Form (pdf) contains more details about what documents need to be submitted along with the form.